techlore/go-incognito/Scripts/Section 6/7_ Pre-configured Hardware _ Software.md

 security, and low privacy activities; this includes personal banking, personal email, and anything else that is inherently unprivate, but requires a degree of security.

+- Outside of these larger products and services, we have some smaller items you can buy that we covered on our YouTube channel that we consider small boosts to your privacy and security for very little money, like privacy screen protectors.

 And that’s it!
 My hope is that some of you watching this course have some programming, engineering, or development experience.
 If so, I encourage you to